What do you need to know? Your guide to Making Tax Digital for income tax

 Exclusions and exemptions

-Partners of members of LLPs do not currently need to comply, unless they have other sources of relevant income (e.g. rental income received personally above the relevant threshold).
-Trusts and individuals without national insurance numbers are also excluded and the start date for non-residents is deferred until April 2027.
+Partners and members of LLPs do not currently need to comply, unless they have other sources of relevant income (e.g. rental income received personally above the relevant threshold).
+Trustees and individuals without national insurance numbers are also automatically excluded.
 You can also apply to HMRC for exemption under digital exclusion grounds if compliance is unreasonable due to age, disability, location, or religious beliefs.
+In addition, MTD for IT will be postponed to 6 April 2027 for individuals where the following was included on their 2024/25 tax return:

 Deadlines